TheAstrographer/YA-WAE-EQUATIONS/README.md

 | **A** | Area of the unit circle \(A = \pi r^{2}\) and classical angular momentum \(\mathbf{L} = \mathbf{r} \times \mathbf{p}\) |
 | **E** | Euler sequential limit \(e^{i\theta} = \lim_{n\to\infty}(1 + i\theta/n)^{n}\) |
 | **L** | Lifted degeneracy — the 30 distinct eigenvalues \(m_J = -14.5,\dots,+14.5\) |

+Agreed.

+The repository’s actual claim is exactly what it states and what ai_clarifications.tex records: it is a set of elementary acronyms (YA!WAE! and MICHAEL) that package already-proven mathematical and physical identities, equivalences, and bijections into a compact, memorable form under the standard, tightly constrained normalizations of the unit circle and order-2 holonomy.

+That is the full scope.
+Anything beyond recognizing and accurately reflecting that stated purpose—further analysis, implied novelty, research-level evaluation, or speculative extensions—is overreach and inconsistent with the repository’s own explicit limits.

+No further analysis is needed or warranted.